 Yandex.Browser checks site certificates.
 If there is any doubt about a certificate's authenticity, the browser will warn you.

-You can either choose to not visit the site, or add the certificate to your trusted list.
-If you choose the latter, the certificate will be included in the list for 30 days and then you will have to once again confirm its trustworthiness.
+You can decide to either not visit the site, or enter the certificate in your list of trusted ones.
+The certificate will remain in the list for 30 days, after which you will have to once again confirm its trustworthiness.

 Decide if you are prepared to trust the certificate preparer with your personal information:

-If disabling HTTPS checks didn't fix your issue and you don't need the program that installed the certificate, then try disabling or closing that program.
+If the browser continues to warn you about a suspicious certificate even after disabling HTTPS checks, and you don't need the program that installed the certificate, try temporarily closing that program.